 Penalties: What Non-Compliance Actually Costs

-Maximum Fine
+| Violation | Maximum Fine |

-Prohibited AI practices (Article 5): social scoring, banned biometric applications, manipulation, exploitation of vulnerabilities
+| Prohibited AI practices (Article 5): social scoring, banned biometric applications, manipulation, exploitation of vulnerabilities | €35,000,000 or 7% of total worldwide annual turnover, whichever is higher |

-Provider obligations (Article 16), deployer obligations (Article 26), notified body requirements, transparency obligations (Article 50)
+| Provider obligations (Article 16), deployer obligations (Article 26), notified body requirements, transparency obligations (Article 50) | €15,000,000 or 3% of total worldwide annual turnover, whichever is higher |

-Supplying incorrect, incomplete, or misleading information to notified bodies or national competent authorities in response to a request
+| Supplying incorrect, incomplete, or misleading information to notified bodies or national competent authorities in response to a request | €7,500,000 or 1% of total worldwide annual turnover, whichever is higher |

-For SMEs, including start-ups, fines are capped at the lower of the percentage or absolute-amount thresholds — a deliberate concession in Article 99(6) to avoid disproportionate penalties on smaller operators.
+For SMEs including start-ups, fines are capped at the lower of the percentage or absolute-amount thresholds — a deliberate concession in Article 99(6) to avoid disproportionate penalties on smaller operators.

-These are maximum figures.
 Actual enforcement will vary by member state and the circumstances of the infringement.
 National competent authorities are required to consider mitigating factors including: the gravity and duration of the infringement; the degree of responsibility; mitigating actions taken; good-faith compliance efforts; and whether the infringer cooperated with the investigation.
 A provider that can demonstrate a structured compliance program and documented risk management will be in a materially different position than one with no governance framework.

 Building the Timeline Into Your Project

 Compliance is not a phase at the end of your project — it is work distributed across the entire lifecycle.
-The following maps compliance activities to project phases:

-EU AI Act Compliance Activities
+| Project Phase | EU AI Act Compliance Activities |

-Risk classification: is the system high-risk under Annex I or Annex III?
-If borderline, document the classification reasoning (needed for Article 6(3) self-classification or as defense against challenge).
+| Initiation and chartering | Risk classification: is the system high-risk under Annex I or Annex III?
+Document classification reasoning (needed for Article 6(3) self-classification or defense against challenge).
 Assess extraterritorial scope: are EU users or EU-resident affected parties in scope?
 Identify applicable obligations and deadlines.
 Plan the conformity assessment pathway: Annex VI self-assessment vs. Annex VII notified body.
-Confirm whether a FRIA (Article 27) is required.
+Confirm whether a FRIA (Article 27) is required. |

-Design human oversight capabilities to meet Article 14(4)(a)–(e) — these are architecture decisions that cannot be retrofitted.
+| Design | Design human oversight capabilities to meet Article 14(4)(a)–(e) — these are architecture decisions that cannot be retrofitted.
 Design logging and record-keeping to meet Article 12.
 Begin technical documentation (Article 11/Annex IV) — this is a living document, not a pre-deployment deliverable.
-Establish data governance framework for Article 10 compliance.
+Establish data governance framework for Article 10 compliance. |

-Execute the Article 9 risk management program including bias examination and mitigation.
+| Development and testing | Execute the Article 9 risk management program including bias examination and mitigation.
 Document data provenance, preprocessing decisions, and representativeness assessments (Article 10).
-TEVV (testing, evaluation, verification, and validation) to demonstrate Article 15 accuracy, robustness, and cybersecurity.
-Continue maintaining and updating technical documentation.
+TEVV to demonstrate Article 15 accuracy, robustness, and cybersecurity.
+Continue maintaining and updating technical documentation. |

-Complete the Annex VI internal conformity assessment (or Annex VII notified body assessment if applicable).
+| Pre-deployment (conformity assessment gate) | Complete the Annex VI internal conformity assessment (or Annex VII notified body assessment if applicable).
 Draw up EU Declaration of Conformity (Article 47).
 Affix CE marking (Article 48).
 Register in EU database (Article 49).
 For public authority deployers: complete FRIA (Article 27) and notify market surveillance authority.
-Designate an EU authorised representative if provider is not EU-established (Article 22).
+Designate an EU authorized representative if provider is not EU-established (Article 22). |

-Execute post-market monitoring plan (Article 72).
+| Post-deployment (ongoing) | Execute post-market monitoring plan (Article 72).
 Maintain logs per Article 12; deployers retain logs for minimum six months.
 Report serious incidents to market surveillance authorities within 15 days (or immediately for death/widespread harm) under Article 73.
 Update technical documentation as the system evolves.
-Reassess compliance if significant design changes are made.
+Reassess compliance if significant design changes are made. |

 Right-Sizing for Your Situation